Last Updated on

 From that alone, you can tell right off the bat that BigCartel is remarkably user-friendly.
 It doesn’t take long to learn the ropes here.
 As a matter of fact, even novices can comfortably adopt the platform for online selling.

 But, make no mistake.
 That doesn’t mean extremely limited capabilities.
-On the contrary, BigCartel offers all the critical ecommerce features like HTML and CSS customization, inventory tracking, plus unlimited bandwidth.
+On the contrary, BigCartel offers all the critical ecommerce features like HTML and CSS customization in their website builder, inventory tracking, plus unlimited bandwidth.
 And to make things much easier, the default platform is embedded with PayPal, Facebook, and Google Analytics.
 Consequently, you should be able to conveniently kick-start your business in no time.

 Now, I know what you might be wondering at this point.
 Should you be concerned about HTML and CSS coding?